zoeydawn/coin-ticker/readme.md

   timestamp: // precise time
   exchange: // the current exchange, i.e. 'bitfinex'
   pair: // the asset pair, i.e. 'btcusd'
+  rawData: // the original data received from the exchange api.
+Differs by exchange.
 }
 ```